The Best Windows Password Managers of 2024

 Passwords are a part of our lives now.
 There are some companies and websites advocating for a more secure and seamless way to log in – such as passwordless login and passkeys – but until those become more mainstream, we need password managers to safely and conveniently store our passwords.

-If you’re primarily a Windows user, we recommend NordPass.
-It’s the best password manager of 2024 because it has a free version that can do the core functions of a password manager (auto-save, store, auto-fill passwords), or you can pay for a premium version starting at $1.29 per month to enjoy more features.
-Email masking, password health, and dark breach scanner are our favorites.
+NordPass has a free version that can do the core functions of a password manager (auto-save, store, auto-fill passwords), or you can pay for a premium version starting at $1.29 per month to enjoy more features.
+Aura is easy to navigate, affordable, and includes useful password manager features like creating email aliases and data breach monitoring.
+Meanwhile, 1Password offers industry-best security features and Dashlane is currently the leading option for passwordless login and passkeys.

 FAQs